botmasterai/botmaster-fulfill/README.md

 Battle-tested middleware for botmaster <https://botmasterai.github.io/>).

+Now updated to work with Botmaster >= v3.0!
+For botmaster 2.x please use `botmaster-fulfill@3.2.0`

 Enable chatbots to perform actions on Node.js.

 Developers write "action specs" that specify how an XML tag should be replaced in a chatbot response, such as confirming that the action was performed simply returning an empty string so that the tag is removed.